gfusee/seal/docs/UsingSeal.md

 });

 // 3.
-Get the public keys corresponding to the derived keys. const publicKeys = await client.getPublicKeys(encryptedObject.services.map(([service, _]) => service));
+Get the public keys corresponding to the derived keys.
+// In practice, this should should be done only during the app initialization. const publicKeys = await client.getPublicKeys(encryptedObject.services.map(([service, _]) => service));
 const correspondingPublicKeys = derivedKeys.keys().map((objectId) => {
   const index = encryptedObject.services.findIndex(([s, _]) => s === objectId);